 - A. Construction-related noise.
 Construction-related noise shall be limited adjacent to the Sweetwater Marsh and South San Diego Bay Units of the San Diego Bay National Wildlife Refuge, F & G Street Marsh, the mudflats west of the Sweetwater District, and the J Street Marsh during the general avian breeding season of January 15 to August 31.
 During the avian breeding season, noise levels from construction activities must not exceed 60 dB(A) Leq., or ambient noise levels if higher than 60 dB(A).
 The project developer(s) shall prepare and submit to the Port/City for review and approval an acoustical analysis and nesting bird survey to demonstrate that the 60 dB(A) Leq.
 Noise level is maintained at the location of any active nest within the marsh.
 If noise attenuation measures or modifications to construction activities are unable to reduce the noise level below 60 dB(A), either the developer(s) must immediately consult with the Service to develop a noise attenuation plan or construction in the affected areas must cease until the end of the breeding season.
-Because potential construction noise levels above 60 dB(A) Leq have been identified at the F & G Street Marsh, specific noise attenuation measures have been identified and are addressed in Section 4.7 of the EIR.
-[Not applicable to the Project.] - B. Perching of raptors.
+Because potential construction noise levels above 60 dB(A) Leq have been identified at the F & G Street Marsh, specific noise attenuation measures have been identified at the F & G Street Marsh, specific noise attenuation measures have been identified at the F & G Street Marsh, specific noise attenuation measures have been identified at the F & G Street Marsh, specific noise attenuation measures have been identified at the F & G Street Marsh, specific noise attenuation measures have been identified at the F & G Street Marsh, specific noise attenuation measures have been identified at the F & G Street Marsh, specific noise attenuation measures have been identified at the F & G Street Marsh, specific noise attenuation measures have been identified at the F & G Street Marsh, specific noise attenuation measures have been identified at the F & G Street Marsh, specific noise attenuation measures have been identified at the F & G Street Marsh, specific noise attenua - B. Perching of raptors.
 To reduce the potential for raptors to perch within the landscaping and hunt sensitive bird species from those perches, the following design criteria shall be identified in the CVBMP master landscape plan and incorporated into all building and landscape plans with a line of site to the City's MSCP Preserve, buffer zones, and on-site open space: - Light posts shall have anti-perching spike strips along any portions that would be accessible to raptors. - The top edge of buildings shall be rounded with sufficient radius to reduce the amount of suitable perching building edges. - If building tops are hard corners, spike strips shall be used to discourage raptors from perching and building nests. - Decorative eaves, ledges, or other protrusions shall be designed to discourage perching by raptors.